nekrutnikolai/mysite/content/posts/lets-kill-this-mbp.md

 Click on your pool of choice in the dropdown.
 I use the supporxmr.com pool.

-Then there will be a popup where it asks for the **Monero wallet address**, where you type in your wallet.
+Then there will be a pop-up where it asks for the **Monero wallet address**, where you type in your wallet.
 You can also choose to set a **Worker name**, something like MacBookPro13.

 Navigate to the **Backends** tab and only turn on the **CPU** option.
 You can use a GPU if you have one, but I don't recommend it.